learnbaydev/bloglearnbay_v2/posts/full-stack-developer-interview-questions.md

 ### 2. Which is Better - MERN or Full-Stack?

 MERN Stack is only used for web development by full-stack web developers.
 MERN Stack is best suited for small projects such as one-page or smartphone apps.
-Full stack software developers are well-versed in all aspects of the software development process. </br><br/>
+Full stack software developers are well-versed in all aspects of the Software Development process. </br><br/>

 ### 3. Why Should You Become Full-Stack Developer?